-Renowned giallo author Ugo Palfy finds himself in the middle of a creative crisis as he struggles to come up with an idea for his latest novel and hand it over to his publisher on time.
-With just a few hours to the deadline and barely a word written, all hope seems lost until a woman is murdered in the apartment above.
-Taking their cue from the ensuing investigation, his wife and agent persuade him to take his inspiration from the mysterious events unfolding around them.
+Renowned giallo author Ugo Palfy finds himself in the middle of a creative crisis as he struggles to come up with an idea for his latest novel and deliver it to his publisher on time.
+With barely a few hours to go before the deadline and hardly a word written, all hope seems lost until a neighbour is mysteriously killed in the apartment above.
+Taking their cue from the ensuing investigation, his wife and literary agent persuade him to take inspiration from the mysterious events unfolding around them.

 Directed by Giacomo Gentilomo in 1941, Brivido is very much a giallo in every sense of the word, with a narrative that could have been lifted out of any number of Agatha Christie novels.
 Based on the stage play Il Triangolo Magico by Alessandro de Stefani, (with a screenplay co-authored by Mario Monicelli and Mino Caudana) it is categorized as a giallo-rosa (lit; pink giallo), a term used to describe films where there is an emphasis on comedy as well as mystery and suspense – in this sense Brivido continues in the same tradition as Mario Monicelli’s earlier Giallo, which is also played for laughs as much as it is for thrills.
 Director Gentilomo returned to the giallo genre two years later in another very similar production entitled, Cortocircuito/Short Circuit, with Umberto Melnati returning as the lead actor.

 Parts of the original audio track were destroyed or lost during WW2 and had to be re-recorded in 1947 – the video below identifies the different actors whose voices were re-dubbed.